-Rheumatoid arthritis (RA) is a long-term or chronic autoimmune condition.
-In RA, the body's immune system actually attacks the joints.
+Rheumatoid arthritis (RA) is a long-term (chronic) condition.
+It's also called an autoimmune disease.
+In RA, the body's immune system attacks the joints.
 It causes inflammation in the joint lining (synovium).
-This results in pain, swelling, and difficulty with movement.
-Most people also have symptoms affecting the rest of their bodies.
-For example, fever and body aches.
-Over time, permanent joint damage may happen.
+This leads to pain, swelling, and difficulty moving.
+Most people also have symptoms that affect the rest of their bodies.
+For example, they may have fever and body aches.
+Over time, the joint may be damaged permanently.
 That is why early treatment is so important.
-Treatment not only includes medicines, but also:
+Treatment includes medicines.
+It also includes:

 Joint protection.
-Changing the way you do things and using assistive devices to protect your joints from damage
+Changing the way you do things and using assistive devices can protect your joints from damage.

 Natural and alternative treatments.
-Use of heat and cold, acupuncture, biofeedback, and massage are some examples.
+These include using heat and cold.
+It also includes acupuncture, biofeedback, and massage.

 Learning to deal with RA.
 Relaxation techniques and counseling can help.

-There are many different medicines used to treat RA.
+Many different medicines are used to treat RA.
 Because RA can be complicated, it's best managed by rheumatologists or specialists in arthritis, autoimmune disorders, and other conditions.
 The medicines that may be prescribed include the following.

-NSAIDs help lessen pain and inflammation.
-They are available over-the-counter and by prescription.
+NSAIDs help ease pain and inflammation.
+They are available over the counter and by prescription.
 Ibuprofen and naproxen sodium are common over-the counter NSAIDs.
 There are also several prescription NSAIDs.
 NSAIDs can cause stomach problems.
-These include bleeding, as well as other side effects.
-One, NSAID that is safer for the stomach is celecoxib.
+These include bleeding and other side effects.
+One NSAID that is safer for the stomach is celecoxib.
 But it may cause other side effects.
 Talk with your healthcare provider before taking these medicines.

 Corticosteroids or steroids are strong anti-inflammatory medicines.
 They can quickly control inflammation.
 Prednisone, prednisolone, and methylprednisolone are commonly used steroid medicines.
 They are used short-term because of serious side effects.
 Steroids can be taken by mouth (orally) or injected into affected joints.

 DMARDs change the course of RA.
 They are often started soon after diagnosis to prevent joint damage.
-Using a DMARDS early on has been shown to help prevent worsening of disease.
-Methotrexate. lefunomide, sulfasalazine, and hydroxychloroquine are commonly used traditional DMARDs.
+Using a DMARDS early on has been shown to help prevent the disease from getting worse.
+Methotrexate, leflunomide, sulfasalazine, and hydroxychloroquine are commonly used traditional DMARDs.

 Biologic agents (biologics) also change the course of RA.
 Each of the medicines slows inflammation and prevents damage to the joints.
-There are several biologics used to treat RA.
+Several biologics are used to treat RA.
 Biologics may help some people with RA who haven't responded to other medicines.
 Traditional biologic medicines are abatacept, certolizumab, etanercept, and infliximab.
 Traditional biologic medicines can be given by injection under the skin (subcutaneously) or into a vein (intravenously).

-A new class of DMARDs that are given by mouth were introduced in 2013.
-There are 3 FDA-approved small-molecule DMARDs: tofacitinib, upadacitinib, and baricitinib.
+A new class of DMARDs that are given by mouth was introduced in 2013.
+There are three FDA-approved small-molecule DMARDs: tofacitinib, upadacitinib, and baricitinib.

-The American College of Rheumatology, made up of experts in arthritis treatment, have set guidelines for using DMARDs and biologic agents.
+The American College of Rheumatology is made up of experts in arthritis treatment.
+The group has, set guidelines for using DMARDs and biologic agents.
 The recommendations help healthcare providers know which medicines to use, as well as how and when to make changes.
-And because these medicines increase the chance of serious infections, they also guide healthcare providers about when to screen for tuberculosis and what vaccinations to take.
+And because these medicines increase the chance of serious infections, they also guide healthcare providers about when to screen for tuberculosis and what vaccines to take.

 Work with your rheumatologist to find the medicines that work best for you.
 Your healthcare provider may try different medicines or combinations of them.
 To get the most benefit and lessen the chance of side effects, make sure you go to all appointments, get all recommended tests and vaccines, and carefully follow all instructions.